-I actually made this recipe per my husband's request!
-My chocolate-stuffed cookies are always a hit with friends and family, so I used that dough to make these, and it did not disappoint!
-They always disappear quickly from a cookie platter, and the combination of chocolate and peppermint just feels like Christmas in every bite.
+I actually made this recipe at my husband's request!
+My chocolate-stuffed cookies are always a hit with friends and family, so I used that dough here and it did not disappoint.
+If you're looking for another versatile chocolate dessert, try my sourdough chocolate cupcakes — you can add holiday sprinkles for any season.

 Jump to: